NLP Persuasion Techniques for Salespeople

 Once you understand how to spot these filters and use them you will be able to speak in ways that your prospect will easily understand and in ways that will motivate them to buy.

-In it's simplest form (yet do not underestimate it's power in selling) people are either motivated by the carrot or the stick.
+In its simplest form (yet do not underestimate its power in selling) people are either motivated by the carrot or the stick.

 And how you approach a prospect should be consistent with whether they are "seeking a carrot" or trying to "avoid the stick".